 Constraints on lateral migration of the channel within 2 × BFW or 50 feet (whichever is greater) include bank stabilization and armoring, bridges and culverts, diversions, roads paralleling the stream and any other intentional structures or features that limit lateral channel movement whether intentionally or not.
-For cross-channel structures (diversions, bridges, culverts, etc.), record 4x the bankfull width (BFW) as the length constrained on both sides of the channel.
+For cross-channel structures (diversions, bridges, culverts, etc.), record 4x the bankfull width (BFW) as the length constrained on both sides of the channel or the actual length constrained by the structure, whichever is greater.
 For linear features, record the length on each side of the channel.
 For segmented bank features, such as bendway weirs or log jams acting in concert, record the effective length of stabilization on each side of the channel affected.
 It is appropriate to include relevant armoring that is recorded in the Bank Armoring question; these measures are not double-counted in SFAM.

-While bank armoring is a subset of lateral migration, they are not interchangeable as used in SFAM:
+While bank armoring is a subset of lateral migration constraints, these measures are not interchangeable as used in SFAM: